moltude/met-scrapi-download/README.md

 met-scrapi-download
 ===================

-download the json object data from scrapi.org
+some ugly python to download the json object data from scrapi.org.
+Stored locally for reprocessing and analysis (Solr ingest)

+Eventually search by size